Writing Revise

 Archive workflow state:

-mkdir -p .claude/completed-workflows
+mkdir -p .planning/completed-workflows

-mv .claude/ACTIVE_WORKFLOW.md ".claude/completed-workflows/$(date +%Y-%m-%d)-writing.md"
+mv .planning/ACTIVE_WORKFLOW.md ".planning/completed-workflows/$(date +%Y-%m-%d)-writing.md"

 Generate completion summary: